SultanAlomran/UdacityArcadeGameClone/README.md

     1. Clone this repository or download Zipfile on this repository page.

-    2. Extract the folder content and open "index.html" from a brownser for the game to run.
+    2. Extract the folder content and open "index.html" from a browser for the game to run.

 ##### Technical

 This project consists of the following assets:

-index.html - contains the game's html structure. app.css - contains the game's styling.
+- index.html - contains the app html structure.
+- Style.css - contains the app styling.
-app.js - contains game logic.
+- app.js - contains game logic.
-engine.js - contains the rendring of the canvas and game loop. rescoures.js - contains the images or sprites used.
+- engine.js - contains the rendring and drawing of the canvas and game loop.
+- rescoures.js - contains the images or sprites used.
-Font-Awesome - used some awesome icons and imported as a CDN. .
+- Font-Awesome - used some awesome icons and imported as a CDN. .